 I put away a one-year food kit after hurricane Katrina.
 That was 14 years ago.
-And a serious hand grain grinder, a porable outdoor wood stove, a Berkey filter to drink from the pool, etc. And I keep and rotate 4 gallons of cooking oil.
+And a serious hand grain grinder, a portable outdoor wood stove, a Berkey filter to drink from the pool, etc. And I keep and rotate 4 gallons of cooking oil.

 I inspected it on February 14th, and replaced two swelled cans, and one 35 lb bucket of beans.